ForwardFeed/taillow/dataing/README.md

 ```
 # More in details

-## Three steps:
+## 4 steps:
-This whole process include,
+This whole chained process include,
-1. Taking informations automatically from the game files. (parser)
+1. Taking informations automatically from the game files into a data structure often as series of C tokens. (extractor)
-2. Addings/Removing/Changing data from instructions written by a human. (patcher)
+2. Taking the raw C tokens and build some datastructure that interrest us. (grabber)
-3. Prepare the big pack of data to be compact so it takes less time to load the UI.
-(Packer)
+3. Preparing the big data (often redondant) and indexing it so it takes less memory space on the client, optionnally verifying that the data is right. (packer)
-4. Dispatch the data automatically in the whole project, so the UI or the calc don't have to pull the data.
-(Spreader)
+4. preparing the data into files (JSON or GZIP) and dispatch the data automatically in the whole project, so the UI or the calc don't have to pull the data. as well as constructing some data to be more easily exploitable. (exporter)

-## Parser

-## Patcher
-- [ ] Adding
-- [ ] Removing
-- [ ] Changing
-- [ ] Rules

-## Packers
-- [ ] Packer

-## Spreader
-- [ ] create version.json
+# Partial Todo list

-## TODO
+## Extractor
 - [ ] Create a partial C parser
     - [x] endline processing & whitespace normalization
     - [x] comment filtering